agoravoting/election-orchestra-puppet/README.md

 But the best way to do it is change it in manifests/init.pp and then executing puppet again (and restarting eorchestra with "supervisorctl restart eorchestra").

+## Execute a test tally

+If you have at least one peer package installed (and the peer has your peer package installed too), you can test your setup manually using eotest.

+First we have to create the election, which will use yours as the director authority and all the other configured (the one that "eopeers --list" show) as performers:

+* sudo eotest create

+This command will output the id of the created election.
+Now you need to create the encrypted votes, for example 10.000 votes:

+* sudo eotest encrypt <id> 10000

+And finally perform the tally:

+* sudo eotest tally <id>

 ## Watching the election-orchestra log

 It's quite useful to look at the log live to see what's happening.
 You can do that this way (you can stop watching with <Ctrl>+<C>):

 * sudo eolog

+## Reset a tally

+Sometimes there's some kind of problem with a tally, and you need to launch it again.
+In that case, you need to reset it frist.
+You can either list the tallied election starting with the last one:

+* sudo reset-tally

+And reset a tally of an election by election-id:

+* sudo reset-tally <election-id>

+## Troubleshooting

+* Invalid socket address

+Probably means there is an old instance of verificatum running.
+Running the following command should kill the processes:
+    sudo supervisorctl restart eorchestra

+* Verificatum hangs

+Did you forget to use ip’s instead of hostnames in the base_settings.py?  if so, change the file and restart eorchestra:
+    sudo supervisorctl restart eorchestra

 ## Accepting and reviewing tasks in manual mode: